sonasalehian/AHC-Poroelastic-Model/README.md

    Then navigate to the folder that you want to run a code.

-2. Within the container, you can execute the Python files started with "0" in the table (you need to execute the 01 python files first and then the 02) :
+2. Within the container, you can execute the Python files started with "01" in the folders (ensure you run the '01' files before the '02' files):

-       python3 [name_of_file].py
+       python3 01_[name_of_file].py

 4. For executing plot-related Python files in the `figures/` folder, You must first install `paraview` and the Python package `scienceplots`